wagtail/wagtail/docs/getting_started/installation.rst

 You can get basic Wagtail setup installed on your machine with only a few prerequisites.
 See the full  `Dependencies`_ list below.

 There are various optional components that will improve the performance and feature set of Wagtail.
-Our recommended software stack includes the PostgreSQL database, ElasticSearch (for free-text searching), the OpenCV library (for image feature detection), and Redis (as a cache and message queue backend).
+Our recommended software stack includes the PostgreSQL database, Elasticsearch (for free-text searching), the OpenCV library (for image feature detection), and Redis (as a cache and message queue backend).
 This would be a lot to install in one go.
 For this reason we provide a virtual machine image to use with `Vagrant <http://www.vagrantup.com/>`__, with all of these components ready installed.

 Whether you just want to try out the demo site, or you're ready to dive in and create a Wagtail site with all bells and whistles enabled, we strongly recommend the Vagrant approach.
 Nevertheless, if you're the sort of person who balks at the idea of downloading a whole operating system just to run a web app, we've got you covered too.
 Start from `Install Python`_.